 What Are Laboratory Notes?

 Lab notes are records created and maintained for every type of laboratory testing in a healthcare facility.
-They record everything done during tests, including the methods used, observations made, attempts made, and results obtained, step-by-step, with no stone unturned.
-A complete laboratory note creates a chain of progression that allows lab techs to see if proper procedures were followed or detect where the process went wrong in case of unexpected results.
+They document each step of the testing process, including methods used, observations made, attempts performed, and results obtained, creating a clear chain of progression.
+Complete laboratory notes allow technicians to confirm proper procedures were followed or identify where issues occurred when results are unexpected.

 How Ditto Transcribes Laboratory Notes